 - Submission of a copy of current certificate for EMT-Paramedic from the Texas Department of State Health Services. - 2.
-Submission of copy of current certification of ACLS and BTLS from American Heart Association and a copy of PALS or PEPP certification. - Submission of documentation of two years recent experience as a paramedic along with letters of recommendation from the current supervisor and medical director. - 4.
-Successfully pass a written evaluation at the EMT-Paramedic level with a grade of "75%" or better, satisfactorily demonstrate skills proficiency, and satisfactorily demonstrate clinical proficiency on simulated EMS paramedic level scenarios as verified by a TVCC EMS instructor. - 5.
-Be accepted for admission by TVCC.
+Submission of copy of current certification of ACLS and BTLS from American Heart Association and a copy of PALS or PEPP certification. - 3.
+Submission of documentation of two years recent experience as a paramedic along with letters of recommendation from the current supervisor and medical director. - 4.
+Successfully pass a written evaluation at the EMT-Paramedic level with a grade of "75%" or better, satisfactorily demonstrate skills proficiency, and satisfactorily demonstrate clinical proficiency on simulated EMS paramedic level scenarios as verified by a TVCC EMS instructor. - Be accepted for admission by TVCC.
 Credit will be awarded and placed on the student's academic record only after the student has earned the equivalent number of semester hours at TVCC (18 for paramedic courses). - 6.
-Be TSI complete or exempt in reading. - 7.
 The fee for administering the EMT advanced placement evaluations for the paramedic level is \$100 which is payable to the business office and is nonrefundable.